pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 Note:
 1. The purpose of the `--rpcuser=[rpcuser]` and `--rpcpass=[rpcpass]` parameters:
-  - rpcuser: abec username, used to access the abec RPC interface
+  - rpcuser: The RPC connection username for abec, used for proper wallet verification and connecting to abec.
-  - rpcpass: abec password, used to access the abec RPC interface
+  - rpcpass: The RPC connection password for abec is used to correctly verify and connect the wallet to abec.

 2. Analyze the operation wallet logs:
 ```text